oneschool/oneschool/README.md

 # oneschool

 > Recommended IDE: IntelliJ with Cloud Code and Google SDK Setup.
+And VSCode for Frontend.

 To run a local server, execute this
 command: